Office of International Programs

 - Submit required documents to International Student, Scholar and Faculty Services (ISSFS).

-- Applicants for pre- and post-completion OPT will schedule an OPT appointment with the international student advisor at which their OPT application will be assembled.
+- Applicants for pre- and post-completion OPT will meet with the international student advisor at which their OPT application will be assembled.

-- Applicants for 17-Month OPT extension will assemble their own OPT application packet.
+- Applicants for 24-Month OPT extension will assemble their own OPT application packet.

 - All students are responsible for mailing their OPT application packets to USCIS for processing.

 - USCIS processing time for OPT applications is approximately 3 months.
-If approved, USCIS will mail you an Employment Authorization Card for OPT.
+If approved, USCIS will mail you an Employment Authorization Card.

 The US Department of Homeland Security (DHS) limits the number of days of unemployment permitted during OPT.